 Applicants with outstanding liens and judgments must clear the liens and judgments to participate in the program.
 Applicants will have 6 months from the date of application to clear such liens and judgments.

-Ownership will be verified through tax records, title searches or applicant provision of warranty deed.
+Ownership will be verified through tax records, title searches, or applicant provision of a warranty deed.
 The program may consider other proof documentation on a case-by-case basis.

 Special Circumstances Related to Type of Ownership

-The below-described exceptions may apply as special circumstances related to ownership.
+The below-described exceptions may apply as special circumstances related to ownership of the damaged rental property.

 Purchase Contracts

-Evidence of purchase contracts must prove that a rental property owner was purchasing a property on a contract by:
+Evidence of purchase contracts must prove that a rental property owner was purchasing the property on a contract by:

-The property owner presenting the notarized contract dated and executed prior to the storm for review by HRRP.
+presenting the notarized contract dated and executed prior to the storm for review by HRRP; and

-The property owner presenting the notarized and executed contract that was filed prior to the storm in the conveyance records of the county.
+presenting the notarized and executed contract that was filed prior to the storm in the conveyance records of the county.

 Proof that a contract has been completed and title conveyed to the purchaser is provided by: